The two sides have had somewhat different starts to the season, but both have yet to concede.

 How to watch

-The contest will be aired on NBC Sports Washington and WGN for fans living in the respective areas at 8 p.m.
-EST, while others in the United States will be able to see the game on ESPN+.
+The match kicks off at 7:30 p.m.
+EST, and it will air live on NBC Sports Washington and dcunited.com for fans in the D.C. area and on WGN TV and chicagofirefc.com for fans in Chicago.
+Anyone else in the United States will be able to watch the action unfold on ESPN+.